advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 -   How to adapt a model across different databases?
 -   How to support dynamic data updates?

 Model convergence is crucial.
-If a model doesn¡¯t converge, alternative solutions are needed to avoid delays and inaccuracies, such as in knob tuning where non-converged models can¡¯t provide reliable online suggestions.
+If a model doesn't converge, alternative solutions are needed to avoid delays and inaccuracies, such as in knob tuning where non-converged models can't provide reliable online suggestions.

 Traditional OLAP focuses on relational data analytics, but big data introduces new types like graph, time-series, and spatial data.
 New techniques are required to analyze these multi-model data types and integrate AI with DB techniques for enhanced analytics, such as image analysis.